NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/chipseqBroadPeaks/lab-broadpeaks.rst

 Data have been processed in the same way as for the TF ChIP-seq, i.e. the duplicated reads were removed, as were the reads mapped to the ENCODE blacklisted regions.
 In this case the reads were mapped to ``hg38`` assembly of human genome.

+A side note: You may have noticed that some of the bam files contain alignments to ``dm6`` - an assembly of `Drosophila melanogaster` genome.
+This is because we are using the same data set as for the quantitative ChIP-seq tutorial (on Wednesday).
+For now we ignore the alignments to ``dm6`` and focus on ``hg38``.

 :raw-html:`<br />`